DeGraciaMathieu/Manager/README.md

     }
 }
 ```

+> Tip, the `getDefaultDriver` method is the perfect place to use a configuration or environment variable !

 ## Add an interface to the drivers

 For more consistency it is advisable to implement an interface to the different drivers :